Student-centric advice and objective recommendations

 Connecticut is home to the oldest public library in the country.
-It’s no wonder there are so many options for funding your education!
+With such a long history of leading, it’s no wonder there are so many options for funding your Connecticut education!
 Students in Connecticut have a variety of scholarship options from all kinds of organizations.
-Continue reading to learn the top Connecticut scholarships!
+Continue reading to learn all about the top Connecticut scholarships!

 Don’t miss: Scholarships360’s free scholarship search tool